 Unlike other tooth replacement options, a dental implant acts much like a natural tooth root to stimulate jawbone tissue.
 Your jawbone needs pressure from tooth roots to stay healthy.
 Otherwise, your jawbone will start to deteriorate and could even lead to facial collapse.

 Many people with dentures experience jaw shrinkage, which drastically alters the shape of their face and overall appearance.
-The sooner you ask your dentist about dental implant surgery, the sooner you’ll be able to protect your oral health.
+The sooner you ask your dentist about the dental implant procedure, the sooner you’ll be able to protect your oral health.

 Even if you don’t have sufficient jawbone tissue to support full-sized implants, your dentist may recommend mini dental implants.
 Mini implants are less invasive and only take one appointment to place.